SHTOOLS/homebrew-shtools/README.md

 This repo is the SHTOOLS homebrew tap, which can be used to install SHTOOLS on OSX.

-This is a work in progress, so if you know how to set this up correctly, let me know!

 Installation instructions
 -------------------------

-To install brew, use the following command in the terminal window:
+If brew is not already installed, install it using the following command in the terminal window:

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"